funkymrrogers/acd-backups/README.md

 Be sure to edit the varibles if you've chosen a different version of python, or if you've modified any of the locations

-# Moving forward
+# TODO

 The encfs mount commands must be run at startup, and the `backup.sh` script can also be added to cron.
+This needs to be incorporated into this doc - including advice on a mount script and having systemd run that on boot, running backup scripts via cron with a simple 'flock'

+Restores are tricky.
+With a large dataset the ACD mount is very slow to list files.
+Some testing needs to be done to illustrate single file, single directory, and whole dataset restore.
+The single file and directory might reasonably come out of the encfs mount of the acd mount, however a whole dataset restore might use a single 'acd_cli download' command writing to the 'encfs --reverse' mount.

+Pull requests appreciated for the TODO items.